Subsidiary vs Branch in China - Updated for 2021

-Our lawyers in China can provide personalized advice so that you can make the best business choice based on your needs.
+Our lawyers in China can provide personalized advice so that you can make the best business choice based on your needs in 2021.
 Business investors will be able to make the best decisions for their company once they have a good understanding of the differences between a branch and a subsidiary and also a good image of the business particularities in China.

 A branch in China

 A branch company can be opened by a registered mainland Chinese company or by a foreign company that wants to establish its business presence in China.
 This type of company does not have its own legal entity and it is not independent of the parent company.
 It must share the name of the head company and this can be done simply by adding the Chinese word for a branch at the end of the company’s name.

 Any operations performed by a branch in China must be in line with the parent company’s business scope.
 The branch does not need a board of directors and the parent company is fully liable for the debts and obligations of the Chinese branch.
 This extensive liability is the main difference between a branch and a subsidiary.
 Our Chinese attorneys can help you with more information about liability and how it affects your company.